SOTETO/heureka/readme.md

 ### Infrastructure development environment
 Required to clone all git repositories for the development of infrastructure services like `dispenser` or `vca-widget-base`.
+Furthermore, it is possible to start an external service on port `8080` that will be accessible by the base path `/test`.

 #### Deployment
 Follow the upcoming steps to create your infrastructure development environment: